Visual acuity: Expression

 Visual acuity is often measured according to the size of letters viewed on a Snellen chart or the size of other symbols, such as Landolt Cs or the E Chart.

-In some countries, acuity is expressed as a vulgar fraction, and in some as a decimal number.
+In some countries, acuity is expressed as a simple fraction, and in some as a decimal number.
 Using the metre as a unit of measurement, (fractional) visual acuity is expressed relative to 6/6.
 Otherwise, using the foot, visual acuity is expressed relative to 20/20.
 For all practical purposes, 20/20 vision is equivalent to 6/6.
 In the decimal system, acuity is defined as the reciprocal value of the size of the gap (measured in arc minutes) of the smallest Landolt C, the orientation of which can be reliably identified.
 A value of 1.0 is equal to 6/6.

 LogMAR is another commonly used scale, expressed as the (decadic) logarithm of the minimum angle of resolution (MAR), which is the reciprocal of the acuity number.
 The LogMAR scale converts the geometric sequence of a traditional chart to a linear scale.
 It measures visual acuity loss: positive values indicate vision loss, while negative values denote normal or better visual acuity.
 This scale is commonly used clinically and in research because the lines are of equal length and so it forms a continuous scale with equally spaced intervals between points, unlike Snellen charts, which have different numbers of letters on each line.

 A visual acuity of 6/6 is frequently described as meaning that a person can see detail from 6 m away the same as a person with "normal" eyesight would see from 6 metres.
-If a person has a visual acuity of 6/12, he is said to see detail from 6 m away the same as a person with "normal" eyesight would see it from 12 m away.
+If a person has a visual acuity of 6/12, they are said to see detail from 6 m away the same as a person with "normal" eyesight would see it from 12 m away.

 The definition of 6/6 is somewhat arbitrary, since human eyes typically have higher acuity, as Tscherning writes, "We have found also that the best eyes have a visual acuity which approaches 2, and we can be almost certain that if, with a good illumination, the acuity is only equal to 1, the eye presents defects sufficiently pronounced to be easily established."
 Most observers may have a binocular acuity superior to 6/6; the limit of acuity in the unaided human eye is around 6/3–6/2.4 (20/10–20/8), although 6/3 was the highest score recorded in a study of some US professional athletes.
 Some birds of prey, such as hawks, are believed to have an acuity of around 20/2; in this respect, their vision is much better than human eyesight.

 When visual acuity is below the largest optotype on the chart, the reading distance is reduced until the patient can read it.
 Once the patient is able to read the chart, the letter size and test distance are noted.
 If the patient is unable to read the chart at any distance, they are tested as follows: